FIVE WAYS TO USE YOUR OUTDOOR BAR ALL YEAR LONG

 1. MAKE EVERY INCH WORK

-Using your outside bar area to its full potential is super important given current restrictions.
+Using your outside bar area to its full potential is super important.
 Ask yourself, can rearranging the outlay of your terrace, for example, make it more beneficial to you?
 Does that plant really need to be there?
 Does the layout work?
 We changed our whole terrace layout, putting in very long large tables for sharing and making our guests more comfortable and allowing for smaller groups.

-There’s also been a revival of terrace culture and back in June, the mayor of Paris relaxed the rules on pavement terraces there allowing bars, restaurants, and bistros to develop an outdoor space.
+There has been a revival of terrace culture and last year, the mayor of Paris relaxed the rules on pavement terraces there allowing bars, restaurants, and bistros to develop an outdoor space.
 The guys at The Cambridge Paris have done a great job by quickly turning their terrace into a city garden oasis.
 They rolled some grass out on the pavement, which not only adds some charm but shows clearly where their outdoor space begins and ends.
-They’ve kept it simple as space is limited by adding tables in line with guidelines and some trees for a nice relaxed vibe, a perfect extension to their indoor area.
+They’ve kept it simple (as space is limited) by adding tables and some trees for a nice, relaxed vibe… a perfect extension to their indoor area!